chuaaron/spring-boot-profiling/README.md

 ## Motivation

-I wanted to create this spring-boot extention because

-Because it's a simple and useful code if you need to measure execution time of the methods.
+I wanted to create this spring-boot extention because it's a simple and useful code if you need to measure execution time of the methods.
 If your task doesn't require large benchmarks - then this will suit you!
 I enjoy programming in Clojure.

 Besides, I wanted to: